Coronation Street: David lashes out in prison

 Meanwhile, Shona's on the case to bring Josh down

-Coronation Street’s David Platt explodes with rage in prison next week as he attacks his cellmate but refuses to tell the police about being raped by Josh Clayton, despite girlfriend Shona Ramsey’s pleas.
+Coronation Street’s David Platt explodes with rage in prison next week as he attacks his cellmate but refuses to tell the police about being raped by Josh Tucker, despite girlfriend Shona Ramsey’s pleas.

 Jailed for missing his court appearance for the assault on Gary Windass in the boxing ring, distressed David is behind bars but has finally confessed all to Shona about his sexual assault.